Risk of Ruin Calculator: How to Know If Your Strategy Will Blow Up

 Switching from paper trading to live, or from one strategy to another, introduces a period where your actual win rate hasn't been established.
 During this phase, sizing conservatively based on a pessimistic risk-of-ruin estimate protects you while you gather real performance data.

-How to Use a Risk of Ruin Calculator
+How Do You Use a Risk of Ruin Calculator?

 The golden rule: if your risk of ruin is above 1%, reduce your position size until it isn't.
 No edge justifies a meaningful probability of blowing your account.